open/close all folders

 Lucius: Someone is causing misery?
 At this hour?
 How productive!

-- During the "Identity Crisis" episode of ReBoot, after Sirus had stolen a file containing the PIDs for a sector under Megabyte's control:
+- During the ReBoot episode "Identity Crisis", after Sirus had stolen a file containing the PIDs for a sector under Megabyte's control:

 - It must be in the code, because Megabyte's "sister" (it's complicated) Hexadecimal once woke up to find herself imprisoned, damaged, in BONDAGE, and literally used as a power supply.
 By Megabyte.
 Her literal response was to have a psychotic expression on her unique face and bellow out "WHO DID THIS TO ME!?
 IIIII (changes her mask-face to a smile) like it!"